This Policy applies to any and all student experiences in which academic credit is involved (e.g., courses, internships, dissertation, etc.).

 Students are expected to adhere to the ethical and professional standards associated with their programs and academic courses.
 Such standards are generally communicated to students by instructors and are available through publications produced by professional organizations.
 Unethical or unprofessional behavior will be treated in the same manner as academic dishonesty.

 - Sanctions for Violations of the Policy on Academic Integrity

-In cases involving violation of the Policy on Academic Integrity, determination of the student’s grade and status in the course are made by the instructor or the Senior Vice President, Administration and Academic Affairs.
-The instructor’s or Senior Vice President’s determination can be appealed by the student to the Provost in which the offense has occurred.
+In cases involving violation of the Policy on Academic Integrity, determination of the student’s grade and status in the course are made by the instructor or the Dean of Undergraduate Studies or Dean of Graduate Studies.
+The instructor’s or Director of Administration’s determination can be appealed by the student to the Provost in which the offense has occurred.